 Meet the people of Cool Davis!

 The board meets monthly and may be made up of as many as 15 members who have rotating 3-year terms.
 The board has 4 active committees: Governance, Community Relations and Fundraising, Operations, & Programs.
+These board committees welcome non-board members to help with board level activities and planning.

 Board of Directors